tcelestino/dotfiles/README.md

 # Dotfiles

-Welcome to my dotfiles configuration repository.
-This project serves as a central hub for my personal configurations, settings, and customizations across various software applications and operating systems.
+This repository is the central hub for my personal configurations, settings, and customizations across various software applications and operating systems.
+I primarily `zsh` as my shell, but you can set up your own configurations for `bash` or any other shell.

-## Overview

-Dotfiles are hidden configuration files in your home directory that control the behavior and appearance of your favorite software tools.
-This repository contains my carefully curated dotfiles, including configurations for:

-- **Shell Profiles**: I've customized my shell environment, whether it's Zsh, to boost productivity and enhance my terminal experience.
-- **Version Control**: Fine-tuned Git settings for a seamless version control experience.
-- **Window Managers**: Personalizations for window managers.
-- **System Settings**: Tweaks and settings for the Linux or macOS system itself.
-- **Development Tools**: Configuration for development tools.

 ## Usage